 CRESEMBA contains the active ingredient isavuconazole.
-CRESEMBA is used in adults and children older than 1 year to treat fungal infections such as invasive aspergillosis and invasive mucormycosis.
-This medicine works by preventing the growth of the fungal organisms causing you or your child's infection.
+CRESEMBA is used to treat fungal infections such as invasive aspergillosis and invasive mucormycosis.
+This medicine works by preventing the growth of the fungal organisms causing your infection.

 For more information, see Section 1.
 Why am I using CRESEMBA? in the full CMI.